Beverly Hills Domestic Violence Attorney

 - Exercising improper control over the other party’s finances

 If you or a family member have been a victim of domestic abuse, don’t hesitate to reach out for help today.
 Our lawyers can take steps to help keep you safe.
 Once you’re safe, we’ll use our years of experience and resources to help you sort through the legal issues of your case.
-Just give us a call for a free case review today.
+Just give us a call for a case review today.

 What Are the Legal Consequences of Domestic Violence in Beverly Hills?